 top of page

-Generative Art Workshop
+Generative Art Workshops

 3:00 - 6:00 pm

-$15 to reserve a spot.
-E-transfer to : gerrardartspace@gmail.com
+To reserve a spot.
+E-transfer to: stephen@sspboyd.ca

-Workshop Description
+Workshops Description

 This 3-hour workshop introduces the concepts of generative art and focuses on creating pieces using basic drawing tools, rules sets, and chance.
 The workshop strives to be hands-on and collaborative.